codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 You can then view the deployment history for a specific version of the application.

 ### View deployment (Timeline) history for applications
 Review the deployments for an application.
-Clicking the application name takes you to the Timeline tab with the deployment history for the application.
+Clicking the application name takes you to the familiar Timeline tab in the GitOps Apps dashboard with the deployment history for the application.
+See [Monitor deployments for selected Argo CD application]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#monitor-deployments-for-selected-argo-cd-application).

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
 1. In the Environment column with the application, click the application name to view deployment history.